Project

 Continuous Integration

-We advise you not to commit your .env files, because of security concerns.
+We advise you not to commit your .env files, because they contain your secrets and secrets should generally never be committed to your code repository.
 They should live in secure Environment Variables in your build (CI/CD) server instead.

 Following the template.yml example file, these would be the variables that would need to be added to your build server env vars: